 Store leftovers in a sealed airtight container in the refrigerator for up to 3 days.

 Reheat in a covered microwave-safe dish in the microwave until warmed throughout.

 You can also reheat in a pot on the stovetop until warmed throughout, stirring frequently.
 However, note that the pasta might start to fall apart with this method.

 - 12 oz gluten-free pasta of choice (you can use wheat-based pasta if not avoiding gluten)

 - 15 oz canned pumpkin puree

-- 1 1/2 tsp salt, plus more to taste, if desired (kosher or sea salt)
+- 1 ½ teaspoon kosher or fine sea salt, plus more to taste, if desired

 - Cook your gluten-free pasta of choice according to package directions.
+Be sure not to overcook.
 While the pasta is cooking, start the sauce.

-- Add pumpkin puree, coconut milk, nutritional yeast, cornstarch, salt, mustard powder and garlic powder to a high-powered blender.
+- Add pumpkin puree, coconut milk, nutritional yeast, arrowroot, salt, ground mustard and garlic powder to a high-powered blender.

-- Blend on high, scraping the sides as needed, until ingredients are well-incorporated (approximately 2 minutes total).
+- Blend on high, scraping the sides as needed, until ingredients are well-incorporated.
 Taste test and add more salt, if desired.

 - When the pasta is done, drain and add to the sauce.
 Stir to combine.

 (Please refer to the post above for instructional photographs and other helpful information for this recipe)

 This post originally appeared on Watch Learn Eat on October 11, 2019.
 It has been republished to reflect both recipe and photo revisions.
 Changes to the story were also made.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.